 Taxation shall be calculated in Euro/Gigajoule (EUR/GJ) on the basis of the fuel’s net calorific value.

 A combination of the EU ETS, FuelEU Maritime and ETD, will thus reduce a fuel’s carbon content and other pollutants.

 WHAT COULD BE EXEMPT FROM THE ETD?

 The revised ETD’s entry into force would be followed by a transitional phase of ten years.
 During this period, several alternative fuels would be subject to a total or partial taxation exemption.
 These fuels may include:

 - Renewable fuels of non-biological origin

-- OPS from sustainable sources
+- Onshore power supply (OPS) from sustainable sources